350d/zeroffmpeg/README.md

 ### 🔍 What This Example Does:

 #### 📡 **RTSP Stream Processing**
-- Connects to IP camera via RTSP (UDP transport for low latency)
+- Connects to local H264 stream (served by v4l2rtspserver)via RTSP
 - Optimized for minimal buffering and instant processing
 - Handles 1 FPS for efficient monitoring